Energy and momentum dependence of the soft-axion interaction rate: Why the HTL calculation fails at

 In fact, we expect that the T--T pole-pole and pole-cut processes may be viewed as parts of a single phenomenon, ``soft axion bremsstrahlung''.
 Specifically, the pole-cut contribution corresponds to the square of diagrams such as on the left in \fig\ref{fig:1nto2n}.
 There, the virtual gluon attached to the right-hand side of the axion--gauge vertex must be space-like.
 Conversely, the pole-pole contribution corresponds to the square of the diagram on the right, where the virtual gluon attaching to the left-hand side of the axion--gauge vertex is time-like.
 There are similar diagrams where the external particles on the bottom half of each diagram are quarks or antiquarks.
 For a full description, higher-order iterations of such diagrams, as well as interference terms between them, need to be included, which probably amounts to an LPM-type resummation~\cite{lpm1,amy1,bb1}.

 To summarize this appendix, we have shown that the $\omega\ll \mE$ limits of the cut-cut, pole-cut, and pole-pole contributions shown in \fig\ref{fig:HTL_channels} can be understood analytically.
-The computations demonstrate explicitly that as long as $\omega \sim \mE^{ }$, the loop momenta that contribute are of magnitude $p\sim \mE^{ }$, and the HTL computation is self-consistent.
+The computations demonstrate explicitly that as long as $\omega \sim \mE^{ }$, the loop momenta that contribute are of soft magnitude, $p\sim \mE^{ }$, and the HTL computation is self-consistent.
 However, when $\omega \ll \mE$, some processes become sensitive to ultrasoft loop momenta $p \sim g^2_{ }T/\pi$, others to hard loop momenta $p \sim \pi T$.
+Both cases fall out of the purview of the HTL theory, which only describes the propagation and self-interactions of soft modes.
 Moreover, additional processes, not contained in the HTL computation, start to play a role (cf.\ \fig\ref{fig:1nto2n}).
 In the body of the paper, we have therefore taken over the description at $\omega \ll \mE^{ }$ from non-perturbative lattice simulations.